-Interest rate risk arises from the impact on net interest earnings of increases or decreases in the absolute levels of interest rates.
+Interest rate risk is the impact on the net interest earnings and sensitivity to economic value, as a result of increases or decreases in the absolute levels of interest rates.

 It is managed by ongoing measurement of the interest rate mismatch and basis risk, translated into sensitivity of interest income and economic value across varying interest rate scenarios.